0xPolygon/edge-contracts/docs/child/ChildValidatorSet.md

 function removeFromWhitelist(address[] whitelistAddreses) external nonpayable
 ```

-Deletes addresses which are allowed to register as validators.
+Deletes addresses that are allowed to register as validators.

 #### Parameters